anshulsamar/anshulsamar.github.io/_texts/ninerequests.md

 forget NOT to pass to him and that currently we are NOT talking.

 3. Are you a professional basketball player or an astronaut?
-If you are both please send pictures of space basketball A.S.A.P. because William doesn’t believe that’s possible.
+If you are both please send pictures of space basketball A.S.A.P. because Jack doesn’t believe that’s possible.

 4. I found a rock by Dr. Lee’s office I’m pretty sure is pure gold so